agilesix/ADPQ/README.md

 - ***Create Phase*** - After listening to our users both with interviews and surveys we created [drawings](../vision) and [wirefames](../artifacts)  Based on this experience we were ready to start building our prototype with a goal of getting something in the users hands fast.

-- ***Deliver Phas*e** - After the first iteration was pushed to QA environment we were able to start exposing the applciation to our users.
+- ***Deliver Phase*** - After the first iteration was pushed to QA environment we were able to start exposing the applciation to our users.
 We were quickly able to identify gaps, bugs and ideas which informed subsequent iterations of our prototype.
 We plan in the future to frequently add new features in similar fashion (expose to small subset of users, analyze, slowly roll out).

 - ***Future Backlog*** - The following link shows the trello board we used as both a product and sprint [backlogs](https://trello.com/b/Ww8O7aX7/adpq2018).